What is Glaucoma?

 In order to improve compliance and for the convenience of patients there are numerous combination drops which contain two of the above groups of drops.
 Commonly used preparations include Cospot (Timoptol and Trusopt), Combigan (Timoptol and Alphagan), Xalacom (Latanoprost and Timoptol), DuoTrav (Travoprost and Timoptol) and Ganfort (Bimatoprost and Timoptol).

 If treatment with drops fails to lower the eye pressure to a satisfactory level then laser treatments can be offered.
 Lasers are complex constructions of mirrors, gases, crystals and cooling systems that generate extreme energy to produce a uniform beam of light.
 This light energy can then be used to burn, cut or split tissues, without the need for surgical incisions or cutting open the eye.
 Laser treatments for glaucoma include:

 An Argon laser is used to burn tiny areas of the trabecular meshwork.
-This localized burning causes shrinkage, which is though to open up adjacent areas of the meshwork.
+This localised burning causes shrinkage, which is thought to open up adjacent areas of the meshwork.
 It is a quick outpatient procedure.
-The eye is first anaesthetized with drops and the patient asked to place their head on a rest.
+The eye is first anaesthetised with drops and the patient is asked to place their head on a rest.
 A contact lens is then placed on the eye and the laser treatment is performed.
 Treatment is painless, but is only successful in about 50 to 70% of cases.

 - Argon Laser Trabeculoplasty (ALT)